-Profiling capabilities have been integrated in IDEs such as the NetBeans Profiler|| and Eclipse's Tracing and Profiling Project (TPTP)\\.
-The NetBeans Profiler uses JFluid [20], which offers a Calling Context Tree (CCT) [21] augmented with the accumulated execution time for individual methods.
+Profiling capabilities have been integrated in IDEs such as the NetBeans Profiler^{||} and Eclipse's Tracing and Profiling Project (TPTP)^{}.
+The NetBeans Profiler uses JFluid [17], which offers a Calling Context Tree (CCT) [18] augmented with the accumulated execution time for individual methods.
 The CCT is visualized as an expandable tree, where calling contexts are sorted by their execution time and can be expanded (respectively collapsed) in order to show (or hide) callees.
 However, as CCTs for real-world applications are often large, comprising up to some million nodes, an expandable tree representation makes it difficult to detect hotspots in deep calling contexts.

-The Calling Context Ring Chart (CCRC) [22, 23] is a CCT visualization that eases the exploration of large trees.
-Like the Sunburst visualization [24], CCRC uses a circular layout.
+The Calling Context Ring Chart (CCRC) [19, 20] is a CCT visualization that eases the exploration of large trees.
+Like the Sunburst visualization [21], CCRC uses a circular layout.
 Callee methods are represented in ring segments surrounding the caller's ring segment.
 In order to reveal hot calling contexts, the ring segments can be sized according to a chosen dynamic metric.
-Recently, CCRC has been integrated into the Senseo plugin for Eclipse [25], which enriches Eclipse's static source views with several dynamic metrics.
-Our blueprints have a different focus, since global information is shown instead of providing a line-of-code granularity.
+Recently, CCRC has been integrated into the Senseo plugin for Eclipse [22], which enriches Eclipse's static source http://profiler.netbeans.org/